totten/citges/README.md

 # coworker

+> __This project is in an early/pre-release phase.
+The README gives a
+> general overview of scope, but it may be out-of-sync with the code and
+> depend on a mix of merged+unmerged core patches.__

 Civi `coworker` is a helper for CiviCRM -- it allows CiviCRM to run tasks in the background.

 ## Benefits